 The likes of Paris Saint-Germain, Juventus and Chelsea have all been credited with an interest in the clinical forward, but the ex-River Plate man has expressed his desire to stay with the Liga champions.

 "I am happy in Spain and I want to stay with Madrid to realise my dreams.
-I have matured a lot since leaving my country five years ago, now I feel like a complete player and an important element for Real Madrid," he said.
+I have matured a lot since leaving my country five years ago, now I feel like a complete player and an important element for Real Madrid.

 "Each player aims to experience new countries and play in different leagues.
 But for now I'm fine in Madrid, I am happy and satisfied," he concluded.